heuermh/dishevelled-bio/README.md

-  extract-fastq    extract matching DNA sequences in FASTQ format extract-fastq-by-length    extract DNA sequences in FASTQ format with a range of lengths fasta-to-fastq    convert DNA sequences in FASTA format to FASTQ format fasta-to-text    convert DNA or protein sequences in FASTA format to tab-separated values (tsv) text format fastq-description    output description lines from DNA sequences in FASTQ format fastq-sequence-length    output sequence lengths from DNA sequences in FASTQ format
+  extract-fastq    extract matching DNA sequences in FASTQ format extract-fastq-by-length    extract DNA sequences in FASTQ format with a range of lengths fasta-to-fastq    convert DNA sequences in FASTA format to FASTQ format fasta-to-parquet    (beta) convert DNA or protein sequences in FASTA format to Parquet format fasta-to-parquet2    (beta) convert DNA or protein sequences in FASTA format to Parquet format, with transaction size fasta-to-parquet3    (beta) convert DNA or protein sequences in FASTA format to Parquet format, with partition size fasta-to-parquet4    (beta) convert DNA or protein sequences in FASTA format to Parquet format, with flush after fasta-to-text    convert DNA or protein sequences in FASTA format to tab-separated values (tsv) text format fastq-description    output description lines from DNA sequences in FASTQ format fastq-sequence-length    output sequence lengths from DNA sequences in FASTQ format